xhinini/Big-Data_Project-2/README.md

 # Model Explanation and Evaluation

-The chosen model for this task is Logistic Regression, which is implemented using the PySpark 'LogisticRegression' class.
+The chosen model for this task was Logistic Regression, which was implemented using the PySpark 'LogisticRegression' class.
-The model is trained separately for each label column in the 'out\_cols' list, excluding the 'id' and 'comment\_text' columns.
-The regularization parameter (REG) is set to 0.1 to prevent overfitting.
-For each label, the model is fit on the training dataset with TF-IDF features and then used to make predictions on the test dataset.
-The probability of a comment being classified as toxic is extracted and added to the 'test\_res' DataFrame.
-This process is repeated for all labels in the 'out\_cols' list.
+The model was trained separately for each label column in the 'out\_cols' list, excluding the 'id' and 'comment\_text' columns.
+The regularization parameter (REG) was set to 0.1 to prevent overfitting.
+For each label, the model was fit on the training dataset with TF-IDF features and then used to make predictions on the test dataset.
+The probability of a comment being classified as toxic was extracted and added to the 'test\_res' DataFrame.
+This process was repeated for all labels in the 'out\_cols' list.

 We got the first 20 rows with the comment ids and the predicted probabilities for each class as output.